 Resting or not resting the shells

-I store the unbaked shells in an air tight container in the fridge for up to 5 days, and in the freezer for 1 to 2 months.
+- I store the unfilled shells in an air tight container in the fridge for up to 5 days, and in the freezer for 1 to 2 months.